alphagov/design-system-team-docs/source/guides/how-to-be-an-epic-lead.html.md

 Squads can often become blocked if there's a complex decision to make.
 The epic lead should facilitate the decision making and propose a way forward.
 They can get support from product and delivery managers to do this.

 ### Escalates issues and blockers to the delivery manager and product manager
-If an issue or blocker appears which may hinder the squad's ability to deliver a brief within a cycle, the epic lead should flag this with the product and delivery managers.
+If an epic lead finds an issue/blocker that impacts the squad’s ability to deliver, they should flag this with the product and delivery managers.

 ## What an epic lead doesn’t do